Body

 If emails addressed to you are quarantined, you will be notified via a daily quarantine digest email.

-Faculty, staff, and students will also be able to access quarantined emails via the Proofpoint User Portal (udel.edu/it/proofpoint).
+You can also access quarantined emails via the Proofpoint User Portal (udel.edu/it/proofpoint).

 Shared Mailboxes: Quarantined messages for shared mailboxes must be managed through the quarantine digest email, as shared mailboxes do not have access to the Proofpoint User Portal.